K502kSA/k502ksa/README.md

 ## 🧠 About Me
 I’m K502kSA, a Discord bot developer who loves diving into all kinds of tech.
-I specialize in creating intelligent bots and practical tools that simplify tasks and enhance communities.
+I specialize in creating intelligent tools, services, and systems that make communities better.

-My strongest skills are Discord.js, and I always focus on **performance** and **clean, organized code**.
+My strongest skills are **JavaScript and Java**, and I always focus on **performance** and **clean, organized code**.
 Beyond coding, I enjoy **video editing, graphic design, and digital art**, which adds creativity to my projects.

 I’m always exploring new ideas, collaborating with others, and pushing my projects to be scalable and impactful.